medvedevden1s/.net/code-quality/ninja-code.md

-# 🥷 The Way of the Ninja Coder
+# The Way of the Pirate Coder

-> "Learning without thought is labor lost; thought without learning is perilous."
->
-> — _Confucius (Analects)_

-### Prologue: The Path of Shadows
+### Prologue: The Path of the Seven Seas

-Long ago, in the dimly lit basements and humming server rooms, programmers of old honed their craft with secrets so subtle they baffled every teammate who dared look upon them.\
+Long ago, on the high seas of code and in the creaking server galleons, programmers of old honed their craft with secrets so subtle they baffled every crewmate who dared look upon them.\
-Reviewers spoke of their ways only in whispers, afraid that even naming their techniques would summon confusion into their own pull requests.\
+Code reviewers spoke of their ways only in whispers, afraid that even naming their techniques would summon confusion into their own pull requests.\
-Novices stumbled upon these dark arts by accident—sometimes wielding them with even greater chaos than the masters themselves.
+Novices stumbled upon these dark arts by accident—sometimes wielding them with even greater chaos than the captains themselves.

-This is not just code.\
-This is **Ninja Code**.

-A path hidden in shadows.\
-A path few dare to follow.\
-Fewer still return unchanged.

-Will you?

 ***

 ### Brevity Is the Soul of Wit

-Real ninjas never waste characters.
-Code must be short, sharp, and unreadable to mortals.
+Real pirates never waste characters.
+Code must be short, sharp, and unreadable to landlubbers.

 ```csharp
 i = i != 0 ? i < 0 ?
 Math.Max(0, len + i) : i : 0;
 ```

-_Look at that beauty._ One line.
+Look at that beauty.
+One line.
 Three ternaries.
-Every maintainer who dares approach it must meditate for hours.
-When they ask you what it means, look wise and whisper:
+Every maintainer who dares approach it must navigate for hours.

-> “Shorter is always better.”

-Congratulations—you’ve begun the path.
+Congratulations—you've begun the voyage.

 ***

 ### One-Letter Variables

-_"The Dao hides in wordlessness.
-Only the Dao is well begun and well completed."_ — Laozi
+>"The sea hides in wordlessness.
+Only the sea is well begun and well completed."
+> — Captain's Log

-True ninjas don’t name variables.
-They summon them from the void.
+True pirates don't name variables.
+They plunder them from the void.

 * `a`, `b`, `c` are pure.
 * `x`, `y` are exotic.
 * `i`?
 Too mainstream.
-Avoid it.
+Make it walk the plank.

 ```csharp
 for (var x = 0; x < y; x++)